UniversityRadioYork/2016-site/README.md

 -   explict podcasts (to create shows)
 -   selector (expected by 2016-site/can remove this from models/index.go 2016-site)

-This is because 2016-site uses parts of database that aren't made on myradio creation,
+This will fix shows not loading on 2016-site when using the base myradio as 2016-site uses parts of database that aren't made on myradio creation,

 ### finishing steps

-This will fix shows not loading on 2016-site when using the base myradio database

 After completing all these setups:
 You can setup a reverse proxy to "https://worldwide:4443" or configure ssl for https connections,